 The UCSB International Capture The Flag (also known as the iCTF) is a distributed, wide-area security exercise, whose goal is to test the security skills of the participants.

-The Capture The Flag contest is multi-site, multi-team hacking contest in which a number of teams compete independently against each other.
+The UCSB Capture The Flag contest is multi-site, multi-team hacking contest in which a number of teams compete independently against each other.

-In traditional editions of the iCTF (2003-2007), the goal of each team was to maintain a set of services such that they remain available and uncompromised throughout the contest phase.
+In traditional editions of the iCTF competition, the goal of each team is to maintain a set of services such that they remain available and uncompromised throughout the contest phase.
 Each team also has to attempt to compromise the other teams' services.
 Since all the teams received an identical copy of the virtual host containing the vulnerable services, each team has to find vulnerabilities in their copy of the hosts and possibly fix the vulnerabilities without disrupting the services.
 At the same time, the teams have to leverage their knowledge about the vulnerabilities they found to compromise the servers run by other teams.
 Compromising a service allows a team to bypass the service's security mechanisms and to "capture the flag" associated with the service.

 History and Background

-The UCSB CTF evolved from a number of previous security "live exercises" that were carried out locally at UCSB, in 2001 and 2002.
+The UCSB iCTF evolved from a number of previous security "live exercises" that were carried out locally at UCSB, in 2001 and 2002.
 The first wide-area edition of the UCSB CTF was carried out in December 2003.
 In that CTF, fourteen teams from around the United States competed in a contest to compromise other teams' network services while trying to protect their own services from attacks.
 The contest included teams from UCSB, North Carolina State University, the Naval Postgraduate School in Monterey, the West Point Academy, Georgia Tech, University of Texas at Austin, and University of Illinois, Urbana-Champaign.

 This is the contact information: